olivier-carrere/redaction-technique.org/src/content/docs/en/costs/de-la-redaction-a-la-communication-technique.md

 This blog presents a few examples of technical communication media, their marketing value, their suitability for the target audience and how to get the most out of them.

-Adding value to content means :
+Adding value to content means:

 - producing quality content adapted to your target audience,
 - preserving existing content in its various versions,